Cutting straight to why secateurs are the handiest tool in flower arranging!

 Sharpest tool in the shed

 Just like flowers need love and care, so do secateurs!
 Keep your cutters clean with one simple tip.
-Wash them after every use to stop them getting sticky and clogged with sap – use a weak solution of soap and bleach and towel dry after.
+Wash them after every use to stop them getting sticky and clogged with sap – use and towel dry after.
 Easy peasy.

 AVAILABLE TO ORDER: bloomon secateurs